-This policy sets out the rights of employees to shared parental leave and pay following the adoption of a child.
-If you or your partner is pregnant or has recently given birth, please refer to our Shared parental leave (birth) policy.
+This policy sets out the rights of employees to shared parental leave and pay following the birth of their child.
+If you are adopting a child, please refer to our shared parental leave adoption policy.

 Shared parental leave should not be confused with ordinary parental leave, which is the separate entitlement to up to 18 weeks' unpaid leave.